astravant/digital-garden-jekyll/_notes/daily-notes.md

 # November 30, 2020
 - I am interested in social engineering, social entrepreneurship
-- how would you look at yourself if you were an investor?

 - in the beginning, great technologies are complicated and attractive to a small group of people, typically the 'rebels' of society - or people interested in freedom of speech and freedom in general
 	- think personal computers or the internet